tiyan-attirmidzi/tiyan-attirmidzi/README.md

 # Hello, I'm Tiyan Attirmidzi. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'am a Backend (on the way to be a FullStack) Developer from Kendari, Indonesia.
+I'm a Backend (on the way to be a Fullstack) Developer from Kendari, Indonesia.

 ### Github & Wakatime Stats